 Then there are the stealth gameplay sections, that really feel out of place when talking about Dracula, repetitive enemies who seem to be able to take huge chunks of the player’s life force away, and Quick Time Events which are always a mistake, but feel like a major one with when the game kills your character and then repeats the same segment over again.
 Players can disable QTEs in the options menu, but having better cutscenes that didn’t require QTEs would flow better in both formats.

-Not everything in Castlevania: Lords of the Shadows 2 is bad.
+Not everything in Castlevania: Lords of the Shadow 2 is bad.
 The enemy designs and the bosses look particularly good.
 In fact, every boss is both very interesting and unique, it makes the issues with the level design stand out more with so many locations feeling so uninspired.
-Quite a few bosses are exceptional fights, and that’s when Castlevania: Lords of the Shadows 2 earns a lot of the credit.
+Quite a few bosses are exceptional fights, and that’s when Castlevania: Lords of the Shadow 2 earns a lot of the credit.

-But ultimately the boss fights are the only thing I really enjoyed with Castlevania: Lords of the Shadows 2.
+But ultimately the boss fights are the only thing I really enjoyed with Castlevania: Lords of the Shadow 2.
 Otherwise, the entire experience was uninteresting and boring, and when you’re playing as Dracula in a Castlevania game, that sounds wrong.

-A few changes and I might have enjoyed the core of Castlevania: Lords of the Shadows 2.
+A few changes and I might have enjoyed the core of Castlevania: Lords of the Shadow 2.
 Better level design, a few gameplay additions which feel more like playing a major vampire such as attacking innocents, or using them to restore your health, or just interesting levels to explore could have helped.

-As it is, Castlevania: Lords of the Shadows 2 is quite uninteresting, and feels like a game that I can’t recommend, nor is it one that makes me feel bad about this fact.
+As it is, Castlevania: Lords of the Shadow 2 is quite uninteresting, and feels like a game that I can’t recommend, nor is it one that makes me feel bad about this fact.
 It’s also the last entry into the Castlevania franchise and now that I’ve completed it, I don’t feel like I should mourn Konami moving away from video games.
 I instead mourn that Konami couldn’t continue producing interesting video games that I wanted to play.